 Kerrie founded The Groundswell Project in 2010 with Peta Murray and is our lead on developing research driven strategies that develop death literacy for Australians and drive innovation for the way we develop end of life services and systems.
 Kerrie has spent a number of years developing capacity building approaches to death, dying and bereavement.
 She is passionate about the role that the arts can play in facilitating social and cultural change about death.

 Kerrie is a clinical psychologist in palliative care and has worked in health and community settings as a community development social researcher.
-She is a fellow of the School for Social Entrepreneurs and a PhD was competed at Western Sydney University in 2018.
+She is a fellow of the School for Social Entrepreneurs and her PhD was completed at Western Sydney University in 2018.

 See her work: